ashutoshsingh2250/stripe_connect_multi_acct/README.md

 This starts:

-- Backend server on port 5000
+- Backend server on port 5000 (with hot-reload)
-- Frontend server on port 3000
+- Frontend server on port 3000 (with hot-reload)

 ### Option 2: Run Separately